North Korea–South Korea relations: 2021

 In February–March 2021, South Korea continued to omit North Korea's "enemy" status from the South Korean military's White Paper after downgrading the status of Japan.

 In a statement made on 4 October 2021, South Korea's Unification Ministry announced that communication lines between North and South Korea have been restored.
 The reopening followed North Korean leader Kim Jong Un's vow to restart communication with South Korea.
-The two countries' militaries have also restored their hotline along the east and west coasts, according to the South Korean Defense Ministry.
+The two countries' militaries have also restored their hotlines along the east and west coasts, according to the South Korean Defense Ministry.

 Artistic depictions

 Crash Landing on You was a 2019–2020 South Korean television series directed by Lee Jeong-hyeo and featuring Hyun Bin, Son Ye-jin, Kim Jung-hyun, and Seo Ji-hye.
 It is about a South Korean woman who accidentally crash-lands in North Korea.
 It aired on tvN in South Korea and on Netflix worldwide from 14 December 2019 to 16 February 2020.

-Ashfall, also known as: Mount Paektu, was a 2019 South Korean action film directed by Lee Hae-jun and Kim Byung-seo, starring Lee Byung-hun, Ha Jung-woo, Ma Dong-seok, Bae Suzy and Jeon Hye-jin.
+Ashfall was a 2019 South Korean action film directed by Lee Hae-jun and Kim Byung-seo, starring Lee Byung-hun, Ha Jung-woo, Ma Dong-seok, Bae Suzy and Jeon Hye-jin.
 The film was released in December 2019 in South Korea.
 In the film, the volcano of Baekdu Mountain suddenly erupts, causing severe earthquakes in both North and South Korea.

 Resumption of hostilities under Yoon Suk Yeol's government

 2021

 During his election campaign in 2021, Yoon Suk Yeol said that he would ask that the United States to redeploy tactical nuclear weapons in South Korea if there is a threat from North Korea.
-U.S. Deputy Assistant Secretary of State for Japan and Korea Mark Lambert rejected Yoon's call, saying said the proposal was against U.S. policy.
+U.S. Deputy Assistant Secretary of State for Japan and Korea Mark Lambert rejected Yoon's call, saying the proposal was against U.S. policy.